se-edu/se-book/common/references.md

   <span id="refactoring-catalog">

-  [http://refactoring.com/catalog/](http://refactoring.com/catalog/) - This is a list of common refactorings, maintained by Martin Fowler, a leading authority on refactoring.
+  * Java: [http://refactoring.com/catalog/](http://refactoring.com/catalog/) - This is a list of common refactorings, maintained by Martin Fowler, a leading authority on refactoring.
 He is also the author of the ‘bestseller’ on refactoring: [Refactoring: Improving the Design of Existing Code](https://martinfowler.com/books/#refactoring)
+  * Python: [https://refactoring.guru/refactoring/catalog](https://refactoring.guru/refactoring/catalog) -- A catalog of refactorings applicable to Python code.

   </span>